 Authors of publications or presentations using OASIS data should cite relevant publications describing the methods used by the OASIS to acquire and process the data.
 The specific publications that are appropriate to cite in any given study will depend on what OASIS data were used and for what purposes.

-The OASIS data are distributed the greater scientific community under the Create Commons Attribution 4.0 license with the following additional terms:
+The OASIS data are distributed to the greater scientific community under the following terms:

 By submitting the data request I am agreeing to abide by the terms of this data use Agreement.